cult-of-coders/redis-oplog/README.md

       "port": 6379, // Redis port
       "host": "127.0.0.1" // Redis host
     },
-    "retryIntervalMs": 10000, // retries in 10 seconds to reconnect to redis if it fails "mutationDefaults": {
+    "retryIntervalMs": 10000, // Retries in 10 seconds to reconnect to redis if the connection failed "mutationDefaults": {
-        "optimistic": false, // Does not to a sync processing on the diffs "pushToRedis": true // Pushes to redis the changes by default }
+        "optimistic": false, // Does not do a sync processing on the diffs.
+But it works by default with client-side mutations.
+        "pushToRedis": true // Pushes to redis the changes by default }
     "debug": false, // Will show timestamp and activity of redis-oplog.